sdziallas/comp55/docs/labs/4-ACM.md

 There are a lot of other methods that `GOval`, `GLine`, `GRect`, and `GLabel` have, which can be used to manipulate various attributes of each object beyond what we've done here.
-Thankfully, the University of Stanford offers a lot of nicely compiled summaries for them.
+Thankfully, the documentation offers a lot of nicely compiled summaries for them.
-If you want to see more specific documentation about these classes, then you can visit the university pages for them here:
+If you want to see more specifics about these classes, you can visit the pages here:

 - [`GOval`](https://cs.stanford.edu/people/eroberts/jtf/javadoc/student/acm/graphics/GOval.html)
 - [`GLine`](https://cs.stanford.edu/people/eroberts/jtf/javadoc/complete/acm/graphics/GLine.html)